Under NRS § 202.350, it is a category C felony to carry a concealed firearm without a valid CCW permit. A conviction is punishable by

 Machetes

-People who simply forget to carry their CCW permit and ID while carrying a concealed weapon in Nevada should not face criminal charges as long as the permit is current and valid.
-Instead, they may have to pay a $25 civil fine.9
+If you simply forget to carry your CCW permit and ID while carrying a concealed weapon in Nevada, you should not face criminal charges as long as your permit is current and valid.
+Instead, you may have to pay a $25 civil fine.
+9

 CCW permits are required only when a weapon is concealed.
-Perhaps the police incorrectly believed the weapon was concealed when in fact the defendant was openly carrying it.
-Typical evidence that may demonstrate that a defendant’s weapon was visible includes:
+Perhaps the police incorrectly believed your weapon was concealed when, in fact, you were openly carrying it.
+Typical evidence we rely on in these cases includes:

 As long as the D.A. cannot prove beyond a reasonable doubt that the gun or weapon was obscured from plain view, criminal charges should not stand.

-Nevada recognizes some other states’ CCW permits, and the official list changes on a yearly basis.
+Nevada recognizes permits from other states for concealed carry, and the list of recognized states changes annually.
 Currently, Nevada recognizes the CCW permits of the following states:

 - Alaska